 2. Keep Your Dog on a Leash

 A leash is far easier to handle than days spent trying to find a pup that bolted, and heartbreak if you can't find your puppy.
-If you are not able to keep your dog at home, keep him with you and on a leash at all times, with a properly-fitted collar (see below).
+If you are not able to keep your dog at home, keep him with you and on a leash at all times, with a properly-fitted collar.

-One shelter in Columbus, Ohio, reported taking in 77 dogs last year during July 4th celebrations, and reports that the days around the fourth are the busiest all year.
+One shelter in Columbus, Ohio, reported taking in 77 dogs one year during July 4th celebrations and reports that the days around the fourth are the busiest all year.
 This is well known among shelters across the United States, along with a similar increase in lost dogs due to loud thunderstorms.

 3. Make Sure ID Tags Are up to Date

 A phone number should be clearly visible on a collar and/or a tag.
 Pet stores sell engraved tags, sometimes while you wait, and they are also available at vet offices.

 Select a collar with your dog's name and your number embroidered right on the collar, or you can write your number on a collar with a waterproof marker.
 Your telephone number on a tag or collar makes it far easier to recover your dog quickly because it's easier for someone who finds your dog to call you right away.

 Do you think that a dog license is good enough?
 A dog license through the town can identify your dog IF the town office is open.
 The fastest way for someone to be able to reach you to return your dog is your phone number on a tag or collar.